WWG-Denver-Boulder/job_board/README.md

 Visit the [wiki](https://github.com/WWG-Denver-Boulder/job_board/wiki) for an overview of the project.

-Each week we will break up into teams and work on issues related to the PR.
+Each week we will break up into teams and work on issues related to the project.
 Contibutors can take as large or small a role as you are able to.

 ## Getting Set Up ##